 PAETC Unit Manager and I-TECH Project Manager

-Tom Foster has more than 29 years in non-profit and healthcare planning and administration.
+Tom Foster has more than 30 years in non-profit and healthcare planning and administration.
 Before joining the PAETC, he most recently worked in pediatric HIV/AIDS clinical research and prevention education at Children’s Memorial Hospital in Chicago.
-As PAETC Unit Manager, he is responsible for maintaining the PAETC Central Office’s (including the Center of Excellence for Transgender HIV Prevention) administrative and financial infrastructure, ensuring internal quality controls, fiscal accountability and regional and international project support.
+As PAETC Unit Manager, he is responsible for maintaining the PAETC Central Office’s (including the Center of Excellence for Transgender Health, and other grant projects) administrative and financial infrastructure, ensuring internal quality controls, fiscal accountability and regional and international project support.
 He is also PAETC’s liaison with the Department of Family & Community Medicine and UCSF.
-As Project Manager for I-TECH, he is the liaison with the University of Washington’s International Training and Education Center on HIV (I-TECH).
-Tom supports the I-TECH’s education, technical assistance, and curriculum development work in Africa, Southeast Asia and the Caribbean, and the Positive Prevention project in Mozambique.
+As Project Manager for I-TECH, he is the liaison with the University of Washington’s International Training and Education Center for Health (I-TECH).
+Tom supports the I-TECH’s education, technical assistance, and curriculum development projects in Africa, Southeast Asia and the Caribbean.

 Nancy Warren, MPH

 Nancy joined PAETC in January, 2009.
 She has over 15 years experience working in applied research and evaluation, including many years working specifically with HIV/AIDS programs in California and New York, as well as Mozambique.
 Nancy has also performed research, evaluation and strategic planning with groups around health and environmental issues.
 These settings have ranged from national programs to city programs to specific sites such as clinics and jails.
 In addition, she has managed programs and taught at the university level.